lorisdanto/automatark/README.md

 ##Input Format

-(This description is from the libvata library) so far supports only the Timbuk format of tree automata.
-The format is specified by the following grammar with the start symbol <file>:
+This description is taken from the [libvata](http://www.fit.vutbr.cz/research/groups/verifit/tools/libvata/) webpage.
+All automata are expressed using the Timbuk format for tree automata.
+The format is specified by the following grammar with the start symbol <file>.

 ```
 <file>            : 'Ops' <label_list> <automaton>